CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 #### Log in: Explicit username and password

-In this flow, the user gives their credentials (username and password) directly to the app.
+**Scenario**: User logs into the banking app with username and password.
+In this flow, the user gives their credentials to the app.
 There is no need for a client secret.
 The app requests an access token from the MAG.
-If the username and password are valid, the MAG authenticates by returning an access token to the app.
+If the username and password are valid, the MAG authenticates and grants access.

 ```c#
 MASUser.Login("admin", "7layer".ToCharArray(), loginCallback);